 Asset name, a select list that shows all the assets matching the asset type selected

-Status, a read only connected item that displays the status of the selected asset
+Status, a read only custom field that displays the status of the selected asset

-Create one Connected item called “Asset type” of type Select list.
-Set Jira (or the name you gave to the previously configured datasource) as the Connected item datasource.
+Create one connected custom field called “Asset type” of type Select list (single choice) and Object.
+Set Jira (or the name you gave to the previously configured datasource) as the connected custom field datasource.

 Template: ${row.fields.summary}

-Create one Connected item called “Asset name” of type Select list.
-This connected item will display the assets linked to the issue type selected in the “Asset type” connected item where the Assignee is the logged-in user.
+Create one connected custom field called “Asset name” of type Select list (single choice) and Object.
+This connected custom field will display the assets linked to the issue type selected in the “Asset type” connected custom field where the Assignee is the logged-in user.

-Set Jira (or the name you gave to the previously configured datasource) as the Connected item datasource.
+Set Jira (or the name you gave to the previously configured datasource) as the connected custom field datasource.

 Template: ${row.fields.summary}